-How did you find the horse?
-Home bred on our property at Deloraine in Kenya.
+How did you find Tomahawk?
+He was home bred on our property at Deloraine in Kenya’s Maasai Mara.

-How long has the horse been in your herd?
-Born at Deloraine on the 21st of November, 2009.
+How long has he been in your herd?
+Tomahawk was born at Deloraine on the 21st of November, 2009.

-What do you as guides most love about this horse?
-He is forward going, light mouthed and a easy ride.
-He’s well-mannered but a little spooky at times with plenty of character so never a boring ride.
+What do you as guides most love about him?
+He is forward going, light mouthed and an easy ride.
+He’s well-mannered but a little spooky at times and has plenty of character, so he’s never a boring ride.
 He learns very quickly, has a good jump and even did Pony Club Camp last summer.
-Has got nice paces and can pull off a reasonable dressage test.
+He’s got nice paces and can pull off a reasonable dressage test.

-Mention some of the horse’s idiosyncrasies.
+What are some of Tomahawk’s idiosyncrasies?
 We have tried doing a little stick and balling but he has not shown any great interest on the polo field.
-He thought the ball is something to stamp on rather like thinking it might be a snake in the grass!
+He thought the ball is something to stamp on, rather like thinking it might be a snake in the grass!
 However I am sure with extra schooling he could very easily get used to it.

-Anything else we should know about the horse’s story please share.
-It was very amusing to see all the other horses reaction to a piebald /black and white horse to the string when he was born!
-I think he suffered maybe a little as feeling a bit of an out cast due to his colouring!
-Fortunately his mother Pauline is a wonderful, accepting mother.
+Is there anything else we should know about Tomahawk’s story?
+It was very amusing to see all the other horses’ reactions to the addition of a piebald/black and white horse to the string when he was born!
+I think he may have suffered a little with feeling like a bit of an outcast due to his colouring!
+Fortunately, his mother Pauline is a wonderful, accepting mother.

 If you would like to learn more about the Maasai Mara safari in Kenya, check out the ride page here.